CalvinMagezi/praxis-ai-core/README.md

 - The reportlab, python-docx, and markdown libraries for enabling advanced file handling capabilities.
 - Tavily for providing the API that powers Praxis AI's web search capabilities.
 - Google for the Calendar API that enables Praxis AI's scheduling capabilities.
+- The python-magic library for improved file type detection.

 ## Troubleshooting